Purchases made through links may earn us a small commission, at no extra cost to you.

 After finally dragging myself away from Nachisan’s three-storied pagoda, I walked down to Nachi Falls for a closer look.

-Nachi Falls are Japan’s tallest waterfall, dropping 133 metres down a rock face framed by evergreen forest.
+Nachi Falls are Japan’s tallest single-tier waterfall, dropping 133 metres down a rock face framed by evergreen forest.

 The falls can be viewed and worshipped from Hiro-jinja Shrine, an auxiliary of Kumano Nachi Taisha, but no matter where you view it from, the waterfall is a sight to behold.